|

 Notable figures that served at the mission include General Stephen W. Kearny, Kit Carson

-Some of the troops stationed at the mission were ordered to take charge and prevent any
+and the Mormon Battalion.
+Some troops stationed at the Mission were ordered to take charge

-depredations upon it.
-Other troops assisted local ranchers in dismantling rooms and
+and prevent any vandalism.
+Others assisted ranchers in dismantling rooms and

-provided building materials for their homes.
+provided building materials for their own homes.
 In 1850 California became part of the United

 States, and the Catholic Bishop of California petitioned the U.S. government for the return